martingy/weatherapp/README.md

 Travis does this by commit hook.

+_Note: In integration tests, openweathermap is invoked, and if it gives error, tests will fail.
+In this case, it needs to be rerun.

-Gulp test is currently skipped in travis...
-It succeeds running locally, but all the tests fails on travis.
+_Note: gulp test is currently skipped in travis...
+It succeeds locally, but all the tests fail on travis.

 [JHipster Homepage and latest documentation]: https://jhipster.github.io
 [JHipster 3.10.0 archive]: https://jhipster.github.io/documentation-archive/v3.10.0